Greetings, fellow denizen of the interwebs! My name is Antonio (I usually go by Tony).

 tumbling down shredding the ski slopes or hero calling at the poker table.

 I am a full-stack AI engineer who is passionate about building the next generation of machine intelligence.
-Throughout my education and internships, I've led a variety of state-of-the-art projects in machine learning, data science, and data processing while blending theoretical, algorithmic, and systems work.
+I've led a variety of state-of-the-art projects in machine learning, data science, and data processing while blending theoretical, algorithmic, and systems work.
 Many of these have resulted in papers published in top AI venues (for example, NeurIPS), contributions to open-source projects with thousands of users, and contributions to production systems serving billions.

 I am broadly interested in artificial intelligence, cybernetics, and information science & engineering.
-My doctoral research is on theory and algorithms for large-scale data processing and management, with a focus on AI.
-I work on making machine learning systems more efficient, scalable, secure and easier to deploy.
+My doctoral research is on theory and algorithms for large-scale machine learning.
+I work on making ML systems more efficient, scalable, secure and easier to deploy.

 Graduate Researcher, Stanford University (2017 - Present)